Helenyuxuan/Helen-Zhang-Data-Visualization-Portfolio/final-project-part-one.md

 For this project, I am working with two complementary types of data: bird observation records and birdsong recordings.

-The first source comes from eBird
-, which provides the eBird Basic Dataset (EBD).
+The first source comes from eBird, which provides the eBird Basic Dataset (EBD).
 By filtering the data to Allegheny County and surrounding Allegheny County, I can identify the five most common bird species and map where they appear most frequently.
 Each record includes species, location, date, and effort details, which makes it possible to visualize distribution patterns at a local scale.

 The second source comes from the Macaulay Library, specifically The Cornell Guide to Bird Sounds: United States and Canada.
 This guide is a curated collection of high-quality field recordings that represent a wide range of vocalizations for North American birds.
 By using these recordings, I can create datasets of time, frequency, and amplitude for each song.
 Instead of leaving them as static spectrogram images, I reconstruct each sound into thousands of individual points.
 This method allows me to compare calls interactively, group them into categories (Phrase, Series, Warble, Trill), and explore variation both across and within species.